jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Fire Yai.md

 RacialMods:
 Languages: Common, Giant
 SQ: change shape (Medium or Large humanoid; alter self or giant form I)
+SpecialAbilities:
+  Fiery Missile (Su): >
-SpecialAbilities: Fiery Missile (Su) As a swift action, a fire yai can launch a bolt of fire from its third eye.
+    As a swift action, a fire yai can launch a bolt of fire from its third eye.
 This attack has a range of 180 feet with no range increment.
+  Smoke Form (Sp): >
-Smoke Form (Sp) As a standard action, a fire yai can turn into a cloud of smoke.
+    As a standard action, a fire yai can turn into a cloud of smoke.
 This functions like gaseous form, except the cloud has the properties of the smoke cloud from a pyrotechnics spell (Fort DC 26 negates the effects of the smoke cloud).
 The fire yai can end this ability as a standard action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: